iExecBlockchainComputing/iexec-dapps-registry/README.md

 # R wordcloud
-## Description
+## R Description
 R is a free programming language and software environment for statistical computing and graphics that is supported by the R Foundation for Statistical Computing.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis.
-Polls, surveys of data miners, and studies of scholarly literature databases show that R's popularity has increased substantially in recent years
+Polls, surveys of data miners, and studies of scholarly literature databases show that R's popularity has increased substantially in recent years.

+## Dapp Description
 On the r-base docker image, wordcloud library and needed dependencies have been added in the iexechub/r-wordcloud image.

 You can see the corresponding [Dockerfile](./apps/Dockerfile) of this [iexechub/r-wordcloud image](https://hub.docker.com/r/iexechub/r-wordcloud/).